Allein anfangen - Beginning on Your Own

 extr@ auf Deutsch is an entertaining soap-opera spoof.
 The German is simple, clear, and useful, and the videos are captioned to help you follow along.
 An exaggerated laugh-track lets you know when a joke has been made, and some of the jokes are funny.
 Initially, you may want to pause the video regularly to look up the meaning of the German captions.

 The Lernen to Talk Show is a series of 4-7 minute videos filmed once a week by a student who went to Germany for a year in 2011/12, to document his progress in the language.
 Each episode is carefully subtitled (and often also annotated) in ways that also show you some of the mistakes he makes as he speaks.
-German captions are being added to the videos in order.
+I recommend working through these in order, starting with Week 1.

 Videos zum Spaß: These videos are organized in accordance with their correlations to the chapters of Vorsprung, but can be useful practice at all levels.
 The links are accompanied by explanatory notes, ranging from general comments to detailed transcripts with translations.
 Choose what you like and use the related videos on YouTube to find more!